 That inconsistency needs attention.

 But beyond that, the person could be ‘released’ within a short period.
-They would, like anyone involved in the insolvency, remain subject to any summons or claims that might be made, and any on-going obligations.
-Demands for money on bankrupts and directors and others, public examinations and warrants of arrest always remain available to both trustees and liquidators throughout the period of the administration of the estate.
+They would, like anyone involved in the insolvency, remain subject to any summons or claims that might be made on them, and any on-going obligations.
+Demands for money on bankrupts and directors and others, and public examinations and warrants of arrest, always remain available to both trustees and liquidators throughout the period of the administration of the estate.